xxdocobxx/qr_scanner/README.md

-# qr_scanner
+# QR Scanner

-A new Flutter project.
+A QR code scanning app developed for Android with Flutter.